 They Ask Questions

 During the first-appointment session, therapists often ask questions to help clients feel comfortable opening up.
-Unlike friends or family who may share their own opinions or tell them what to do, an effective therapist will only ask questions that encourage open-ended responses.
+Unlike friends or family who may share their own opinions or tell them what to do, an provider at nyc therapy will only ask questions that encourage open-ended responses.
 This helps a client gain new perspectives and develop solutions.

 In addition to asking open-ended questions, a good therapist will consider how clients respond to specific questions.
 A stoic silence or light-hearted approach to an issue a client takes seriously can cause them to close up.
 A therapist will consider each client’s personality and tailor their approach to their needs.